-The Authority's financial condition remained strong at June 30, 2016.
-The South Carolina economy continues to experience recovery.
-The most recent data from the Bureau of Labor Statistics indicates that South Carolina's employment growth has returned to pre-recession levels and shows continued improvement.
-The Bureau of Economic Analysis data reflects an increase of 5.1% in personal income growth in South Carolina that ranks it third in its twelve state region and eighth nationally.
+The Authority's financial condition remained strong at June 30, 2017.
+The South Carolina economy continues to experience steady growth, with the current economic expansion having entered its ninth year during 2017.
+The most recent data from the U.S. Bureau of Labor Statistics indicates that South Carolina's employment growth has returned to pre-recession levels and shows continued improvement.
+The U.S. Bureau of Economic Analysis data reflects an increase of 4.4% in personal income growth in South Carolina which ranks the state third in its twelve state region and eleventh nationally.
 Data from the Authority's Mortgage Servicing and Investor Services divisions support the assertion that the South Carolina economy continues to improve.
-Foreclosures have declined and the number of properties held as Real Estate Owned has decreased significantly.
+Foreclosures have declined and the number of properties held as Real Estate Owned has continued to decrease.
 The Authority will continue to focus our efforts on loan servicing and loss mitigation in order to prevent foreclosure and preserve assets.

-Private mortgage insurers are experiencing recovery as well.
+The performance of private mortgage insurers continues to improve.
 The Authority will continue to monitor the conventional lending market.
-Currently our limited conventional lending is securitized by the Federal National Mortgage Association (FNMA).
+Currently conventional lending is securitized by the Federal National Mortgage Association (FNMA).
 Virtually all Authority single family mortgage production continues to be insured by the Federal government.

-Interest rates remained compressed due to the U.S. Department of Treasury's involvement in the housing market but the Authority was able to remain in the bond market based on strength of the Statement of Net Position
+Interest rates have increased but remain historically low.
+The Authority was able to remain in the bond market based on strength of the Statement of Net Position.

-The Authority will continue to monitor all economic factors impacting its financial stability and will work diligently to minimize any negative effects.
+The Authority will continue to monitor all economic factors impacting its financial stability.